jbranchaud/rails-sorta-static-pages/README.md

 # Rails Sorta Static Pages

-> a simple rails app showing how to serve sorta static pages
+> a simple rails app demonstrating how to serve sorta static pages

 Run the following commands to deploy the app: